IAMLYCHEE/Bernoulli-trial/README.md

-# EE511-PROJECT1
+# Bernoulli trial
-this is the code files for USC EE511 Project1
+matlab code for the bernoulli trail and the distribution simulation